ilkkamtk/WSK/Week5/01-react-start.md

     export default Home;
     ```

-1. Now you can use the new component in the JSX code in `App.tsx`:
+1. Now you can use the new component in the JSX code in `App.jsx`:

     ```js
     import Home from './components/Home';